davidpaps/acebook/README.md

 # AceBook

 This was the second of the group projects at Makers.
 This time we had 2 weeks, and the brief was to complete a clone of Facebook.
-This was our first time using the Ruby on Rails framework, bootstrap design tools, as well as the Travis CI tools.
+This was our first time using the Ruby on Rails framework, bootstrap design tools, as well as the Travis Continous Intergration tools and Rubocop linter.

 It was a very enjoyable time working with the team.
 We worked closely, used AGILE practises and had constant feedback over the 2 week project, using stand-ups every morning, retrospectives every evening.
 The original repo [*here*](https://github.com/asiaellis5/acebook-U-JAKD).
 Huge shout out to them members Asia, Jack, Katie and Umberto.
 I enjoyed the project and learnt so much in such a short space of time, with valuable continous intergration and Rails skills gained over the course of this project, as well as an insight into the bootstrap/css world.